 Step 2– Check the starting quantity of water in your container.

 Step 3– Place the gold into the container carefully to avoid spills, wait for the water to settle, and check the new quantity in milliliters.

 Step 4– Subtract the quantity before from the after measurement.

 Step 5– Divide the weight of the jewelry by the number you got above; the number you get is the density of the material.

 The formula in simple terms = Gold weight / (Water quantity after – Water quantity before)

 You would hardly get a 19.3g/mL density as the tested material likely has another metal in its composition.
 However, the closer the number is to the standard density, the more likely it’s authentic gold.
-Also, bear in mind that different types of gold have varying densities; for example, white gold is heavier than yellow.
+Remember that different types of gold have varying densities; for example, white gold is heavier than yellow.

-There are other means of testing gold authenticity, such as biting, scratching, and placing on the skin.
-However, some of these other means can be quite impractical, inaccurate, or cause damage to the gold.
+Other means of testing gold authenticity include biting, scratching, and placing on the skin.
+However, some of these other means can be impractical, inaccurate, or cause damage to the gold.
 None of the homemade means of testing is highly accurate, and you should use them in conjunction with each other.

 The most accurate way to tell if gold is real is to use machines or take it to a jeweler to test it for you.
 Machine measurements are better because they check the authenticity of your gold and give you other details such as the composition and the karat value of your jewelry.